KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 ```

 `ior_i` and `ior_o` denote the index of refraction of the incident and transmitted side of the surface, respectively. `V` is the vector pointing to the camera, `L` points to the light.
 In a path tracer that starts rays at the camera, `V` corresponds to the incident side of the surface, which is the side of the medium  with `ior_i`.
-See [2] for more details.
+See [Walter et al. (2007)](#Walter2007) for more details.

 Using Snell's law, the half vector is computed as follows: